alexeygrigorev/fitness-assistant/README.md

 The dataset was generated using ChatGPT and contains 207 records.
 It serves as the foundation for the Fitness Assistant's exercise recommendations and instructional support.

-## Project overview

-The Fitness Assistant is a RAG application for assisting users with their fitness routines.

-The main use cases include:

-1. Exercise Selection: recommend exercises based type of activity, targeted muscle groups, or available equipment
-2. Exercise Replacement: replace an exercise with a suitable alternatives
-3. Exercise Instructions: perform a specific exercise
-4. Conversational Interaction: make it easy to get the information without sifting through manuals or websites

 ## Technologies